1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/1) Getting Started/3) Cargo.md

 	* `cargo build`

 # Creating a project with Cargo
-Run the folllowing on any operating system to create a project with Cargo:
+Run the following on any operating system to create a project with Cargo:
 `cargo new file_name`
 `cd file_name`